 - 3.3 As part of the self-assessment of the Audit Committee, one of the questions posed relates to the use of the CIPFA/SOLACE Governance Guidance Framework to ensure Authorities are delivering the very best in terms of governance arrangements. - 3.4 Attached as Appendix 1 to this report is a list of the requirements stated by that guidance framework and the responses given by officers from Corporate Services and Finance and advice given by Internal Audit and the Clerk's Section.
-The self-assessment is based on a score of between 1 and 5, with 5 being excellent and 1 being poor. - 3.5 Where officers have self-assessed at less than 5, Appendix 2 shows the full details including the perceived gap, the action required to fill the gap and the timescale.
+The self-assessment is based on a score of between 1 and 5, with 5 being excellent and 1 being poor.
+Any score less than 5 was identified as a gap in compliance. - 3.5 Where officers have self-assessed at less than 5, Appendix II shows the full details including the perceived gap, the action required to fill the gap and the timescale.
+Appendices I and II have been cross referenced so Members can see that all those that scored less than 5 are being actioned.